quivXe/cpp-rpn-calculator-and-converter/README.md

 # cpp-rpn-calculator-and-converter
-writen in C++ calculator, that works on reverse polish notation (rpn).
+written in C++ calculator, that works on reverse polish notation (rpn).
 Automatically convert infix notation (normal) to rpn and gives result.

 Code has 2 usable functions:
  - double calculate_rpn(string operation): returns result and accept string that is in rpn